ahmadajmi/learning-javascript/chapter4.md

 #### Callback Pattern

-We already know that functions are objects, so that they can be passed as a parameters to another functions.
+We already know that functions are objects, so that they can be passed as a parameter to another function.

 ``` javascript
 function getName(name, callback) {